MikeySz/Lab3StaticCodeAnalyzerPractice/README.md

 # Lab3StaticCodeAnalyzerPractice
-a repository to be used with Synk tool to peforme static code analsis.
+A repository to be used with Synk tool to peform static code analysis.